Deepak0yadav/Deepak0yadav/README.md

 💻 What I work on:

-Frontend Web Development: HTML, CSS, JavaScript, Tailwind CSS,React
-Backend: Node.js and learning about server-side programming.
+HTML, CSS, JavaScript, Tailwind CSS,React,Node.js and learning about server-side programming.
 Contributing to Open Source and building meaningful projects.

 ✨ Highlights of my journey so far: